offbeatwp/acf-sitesettings/readme.md

 OffbeatWP\AcfSiteSettings\Service::class,
 ```

-## Adding a section
+## Adding a page

-A section is an subpage with settings.
+A page is an subpage with settings.

-You can register a section by injecting the SiteSetting contract to your service and run the `addPage` method, like:
+You can register a page by injecting the SiteSetting contract to your service and run the `addPage` method, like:

 ```php
 <?php